 Routine visual screening examinations are covered if performed by an Elevate Health Plans network provider for children.
 Self-referral is allowed.
 Other ophthalmology services are covered as referred by your primary care provider.

 Pediatric Vision Benefit:

-In network: 100% covered for children 18 and under.
-Out of network: Not covered.
+In-network: 100% covered for children 18 and under.

 One pair of eyeglasses, includes frame and lenses, or contacts every 24 months.
 One routine eye exam per 12 months.

 FAMILY PLANNING SERVICES